stroebitzer/popcast/README.md

 * YouTube: http://youtube.com/user/tonyladdie

 ## LEGAL DISCLAIMER
 THE POPCAST IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE POPCAST OR THE USE OR OTHER DEALING.
+THE POPCAST podcast is in no way affiliated with Sysdig and is wholly owned by DAN POP (even though he loves his company very much)